-Among participants in You Shouldn't Have to Hide to Be Safe, of those who had experienced abuse or violence in the past year, 13% had reported the most recent incident to police, 7% had consulted a counsellor/psychologist/social worker about it, and smaller numbers had sought help from various other agencies (Attorney General's Department of NSW 2003, p.
+Among participants in You Shouldn't Have to Hide to Be Safe, of those who had experienced abuse or violence in the past year, 13% had reported the most recent incident to police; 7% had consulted a counsellor, psychologist or social worker about it and smaller numbers had sought help from various other agencies (Attorney General's Department of NSW 2003, p.
 58).

-Respondents were much more likely to have sought such assistance if they suffered physical injury, and also if they knew the perpetrator(s) (Ibid.).

-The percentage of respondents who had not sought any assistance from such agencies was particularly high among the youngest respondents, aged 16 to 19 (lbid.).
+Respondents were much more likely to have sought such assistance if they suffered physical injury, and/or knew the perpetrator(s).
+The percentage of respondents who had not sought any assistance from such agencies was particularly high among the youngest respondents, aged 16 to 19 (Attorney General's Department of NSW 2003).

-Most of the respondents who had gone to an official or professional service provider of this kind had found it at least reasonably supportive or co-operative (lbid.).

-The majority (80%) of the survey respondents said that they would feel confident about reporting abuse to police if they thought that it was warranted (lbid.).
+Most of the respondents who had gone to an official or professional service provider of this kind had found it at least reasonably supportive or co-operative.
+The majority (80%) of the survey respondents said that they would feel confident about reporting abuse to police if they thought that it was warranted (Attorney General's Department of NSW 2003).

-The focus groups indicated that most people would prefer to deal with a Police GLLO, though the numbers of GLLOs are limited (Ibid.).
+The focus groups indicated that most people would prefer to deal with a Police GLLO, though the numbers of GLLOs are limited (Attorney General's Department of NSW 2003).